 - Terms of Reference and Standing Orders for the Corporation

 Appointment to the Corporation

-- The Principal – ex officio
+The Chief Executive & Principal of ESC – ex officio

 This profile seeks to maximise the College’s opportunities to make appropriate contacts across the whole community.